Long-ranged spectral correlations in eigenstate phases: Measures of spectral correlations

-Much like the adjacent gap ratio, the DOG is a useful diagnostic not only to characterize the MBL and ergodic phases but also to estimate the location of the transition between them.
+Much like the adjacent gap ratio, the DOG is a useful diagnostic not only for characterizing the MBL and ergodic phases, but also for estimating the location of the transition between them.
 For example, from the expressions \cref{eq:chi_RMT,eq:chi_poisson1}, we see that for RMT levels, $\chi(0,N) \rightarrow 0$ while for Poisson numbers $\chi(0,N) \rightarrow \frac{1}{N}$.
-Thus, the quantity $N \chi(0,N)$ takes values between 0 and 1 and tracking it on finite size systems should give us an estimate of the transition between the MBL and ergodic phases where different systems sizes cross.
+Thus, the quantity $N \chi(0,N)$ takes values between 0 and 1 and tracking it on finite-size systems should give us an estimate of the transition between the MBL and ergodic phases where different system sizes cross.
 We will see in the next section that this is indeed true for various physical models hosting an MBL to ergodic transition.